 Hybrid On-Site & Online MFA Program in Art

-A hybrid low-residency-online MFA program in art with residencies in Berlin & New York City and one-on-one advisement during the academic year.
+A hybrid low-residency-online MFA program in art & new media with residencies in Berlin & New York City and one-on-one advisement during the academic year.

 In this a-disciplinary program, students are free to pursue work in any art-related genre and to create their own course of study, working independently and with the support of faculty and self-chosen studio and research advisors.
 Short periods of intensive residency permit students to continue with their professional work and keep a balanced personal life while participating in the program.

 The hybrid online MFA program in art is intended to lift the boundaries between applied and fine arts, traditional and new media, artists and scholars.
 The program aims to create a space for students of all disciplines to interact with a wide range of artists, scientists, theorists, media practitioners and visionaries.
 Students investigate their work independently and transdisciplinarily in both a cultural and studio context.
 Whatever genres students choose to work in, the program is designed to: enrich students’ praxis; foster change; facilitate a connection between group and personal work; provide the means for contextualizing work in the wider world; and develop interaction strategies with audiences.

 Transart Institute is an international program.
 Summer residencies take place in cooperation with arts organizations in Europe.
 This summer residency location will be Tanzfabrik in Berlin.
 Fall residencies take place in New York at various arts initiatives and galleries.
 Transart Institute provides a range of accommodation listings and arranges a special group rate at a student hotel each summer as well as student travel and city guides.
 Most students prefer to stay together but students make their own arrangements for travel, accommodations and meals during the residencies so many options are available.
 Travel info can be found >> here.